Óscar Siafá

-Juan José Óscar Siafá Etoha (born 12 September 1997), known as Óscar Siafá, is a professional footballer who plays as a forward for Greek club Niki Volos FC.
-Born in Spain, he represents the Equatorial Guinea national team.
+Juan José Óscar Siafá Etoha (born 12 September 1997) is a professional footballer who plays as a forward for Liga II club CSM Slatina.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Early life

 Siafá was born in Madrid to Equatoguinean Bubi parents.

 Club career

 Siafá is a CF Fuenlabrada product.
 He has played for CD Móstoles URJC, Elche CF Ilicitano, CD Eldense, FC Cartagena, UD Alzira and CD Laredo in Spain.

+On 12 October 2023, Siafá joined US Alessandria Calcio 1912 in Italy.

+On 29 August 2024, Siafá joined Birkirkara F.C. in Malta.
+That same day, he made his Maltese Premier League debut for the club.

+On 24 January 2025, Siafá moved to Pro Vercelli back in Italy.

+On 4 July 2025, Siafá joined Slatina in Romania.

 International career

 Siafá made his senior debut for Equatorial Guinea on 7 September 2021.